leomoon-studios/leomoon-lightstudio/README.md

 * Lights can be renamed in the light list
 * Lights can be toggled in the light list
 * Lights can be isolated in the light list
-* Light selection is syncronized with the LightPanel
+* Light selection is synchronized with the LightPanel

 ### 2.5.2 2020-07-10:
 * Fixed light going outside of LightPanel